William B. Leeds: Personal life

 On August 16, 1883, Leeds married his first wife, Jeanette Irene Gaar, in Wayne, Indiana.
 She was a relative of Harry Miller, superintendent of Pennsylvania Railroad.
 On March 15, 1886, their only child, Rudolph Gaar Leeds (d.
 November 21, 1964), was born in Indiana.
-He was the proprietor of The Richmond Palladium and The Indianapolis Sun, two major newspapers in Indiana.
+He was the publisher of The Richmond Palladium and The Indianapolis Sun, two major newspapers in Indiana.

 On August 2, 1900, Leeds married his second wife, Nonie May Stewart-Worthington, whose first husband was George Ely Worthington (1872–1950), grandson of industrialist George Worthington.

 On September 19, 1902, their only child, William Bateman Leeds Jr., was born in New York City.
+Bates Jr. was the original "poor little rich boy", a name the press coined for him before it was applied to William Randolph Hearst.

 On June 23, 1908, Leeds died in Paris, France.
 Leeds was 46.
 Leeds is buried in Richmond, Indiana.

-His second wife, Nonie, went on to marry Prince Christopher of Greece and Denmark, an uncle of Prince Philip, Duke of Edinburgh. and took the name “Anastasia” upon joining the Greek Orthodox Church, becoming known as “Princess Anastasia of Greece and Denmark”.
+After his death in 1920, his second wife, Nonie, married Prince Christopher of Greece and Denmark, an uncle of Prince Philip, Duke of Edinburgh. and took the name “Anastasia” upon joining the Greek Orthodox Church, becoming known as “Princess Anastasia of Greece and Denmark”.

-Nonie and Leeds's son, William Jr., later married one of Prince Christopher's nieces, Princess Xenia Georgievna of Russia.
+Nonie and Leeds's son, William Jr., would marry one of Prince Christopher's nieces, Princess Xenia Georgievna of Russia.
 The couple were married in Paris, and lived in Long Island.
 They had one daughter before divorcing in March 1930.